-Some of her favorite credits include The Cherry Orchard (Aaron Davis Hall), Water by the spoonful (red monkey theater group), H.O.M.E.
-(New Ohio Theatre), eight tales of Pedro (The Secret Theater) Winner of the 2018 UnFringed Festival Best of the Festival Prize, Elvira: The Immigration Play (Collaboration Theatre Company), and Michelle in the short comedy film Reina which she was two time nominated best actress in a short comedy.
+Some of her favorite credits include The Cherry Orchard (Aaron Davis Hall), Water by the spoonful (red monkey theater group), eight tales of Pedro (The Secret Theater) Winner of the 2018 UnFringed Festival Best of the Festival Prize, Elvira: The Immigration Play (Collaboration Theatre Company), and Michelle in the short comedy film Reina which she was two time nominated best actress in a short comedy.

 Wanting to give back to the community while doing what she loves and making a living, Kat became a teaching artist.
 She is currently with The People’s Theatre Project and Bronx Arts Ensemble.
 She previously worked as an actor/teacher for Superhero Clubhouse's The Living Stage where she worked with an intergenerational group to create an original eco-friendly performance that was open to the community and celebrated with the elderly at the Meltzer Tower Garden.

 Finally, Kat is also a co-creator and producer of Cafecito Films and their Bits of the Bard series featuring William Shakespeare's works.
 The show takes the classic text and modernizes the theme.
 For example in the As You Like It: The Letters episode, it takes place in the 90's.
 She has starred in all the current released episodes.
 Make sure to check them out! @cafecitofilms